 The definition of a lamp is a device that produces light or a container for such a device.

 An example of a lamp is an electric light bulb.

-- a container with a wick for burning oil, alcohol, etc. to produce light or heat: the wick is often enclosed in a glass tube or chimney, to protect the flame
+A container with a wick for burning oil, alcohol, etc. to produce light or heat: the wick is often enclosed in a glass tube or chimney, to protect the flame.

-- a source of knowledge, wisdom, or spiritual strength
+A source of knowledge, wisdom, or spiritual strength.

-- Old Poet. the sun, moon, a star, etc.
+The sun, moon, a star, etc.

-(Linux, Apache, MySQL, PHP/Perl/Python) The common set of system software and programming languages used in a Linux-based Web server.
+(Linux, Apache, MySQL, PHP) The common set of system software and programming languages used in a Linux-based Web server.
 They are the Linux operating system, Apache Web server software and MySQL database management system (DBMS).
-Applications are developed in the PHP, Perl and Python programming languages.
-A LAMP application implies a non-Windows environment.MAMP and xAMP In the Mac world, the Mac OS X operating system replaces Linux, resulting in MAMP: Mac, Apache, MySQL, PHP/Perl/Python.
-The acronym xAMP refers to any and all operating systems used with AMP software: X=cross platform, Apache, MySQL, PHP/Perl/Python.
-See Linux, Apache, MySQL, PHP, Perl and Python.
+Applications are programmed in PHP, but also in the Perl and Python languages.
+A LAMP application is a non-Windows environment; however, there is a Windows equivalent: WAMP is Windows, Apache, MySQL and PHP.MAMP and xAMPIn the Mac world, the Mac OS X operating system replaces Linux, resulting in MAMP: Mac, Apache, MySQL, PHP.
+The acronym xAMP refers to any and all operating systems used with AMP software: X=cross platform, Apache, MySQL and PHP.
+See Linux, Apache, MySQL, PHP, Perl, Python and MEAN.